Proto-Germanic language: Consonant and vowel alternations

 An alternation not triggered by sound change was Sievers' law, which caused alternation of suffixal -j- and -ij- depending on the length of the preceding part of the morpheme.
-If preceded within the same morpheme by only short vowel followed by a single consonant, -j- appeared.
+If preceded within the same morpheme by only a short vowel followed by a single consonant, -j- appeared.
 In all other cases, such as when preceded by a long vowel or diphthong, by two or more consonants, or by more than one syllable, -ij- appeared.
 The distinction between morphemes and words is important here, as the alternant -j- appeared also in words that contained a distinct suffix that in turn contained -j- in its second syllable.
 A notable example was the verb suffix *-atjaną, which retained -j- despite being preceded by two syllables in a fully formed word.

 Related to the above was the alternation between -j- and -i-, and likewise between -ij- and -ī-.
 This was caused by the earlier loss of -j- before -i-, and appeared whenever an ending was attached to a verb or noun with an -(i)j- suffix (which were numerous).
 Similar, but much more rare, was an alternation between -aV- and -aiC- from the loss of -j- between two vowels, which appeared in the present subjunctive of verbs: *-aų < *-ajų in the first person, *-ai- in the others.
 A combination of these two effects created an alternation between -ā- and -ai- found in class 3 weak verbs, with -ā- < -aja- < -əja- and -ai- < -əi- < -əji-.

 I-mutation was the most important source of vowel alternation, and continued well into the history of the individual daughter languages (although it was either absent or not apparent in Gothic).
 In Proto-Germanic, only -e- was affected, which was raised by -i- or -j- in the following syllable.
 Examples are numerous: